 As a facial plastic surgeon, Dr. Hamawy is aware that even amongst this group of Mediterranean and Middle Eastern people there is a wide diversity.
 There are technical challenges that deserve special attention when refining a Lebanese, Turkish, Persian, Palestinian, Jordanian, Syrian or Egyptian nose.
 Middle Eastern noses tend to be larger than Europeans.
 They often have a high dorsal “hump” and drooping tip.
 In addition, they may also have thicker skin that can make refining the nasal tip more challenging.

-More about Dr. Adam Hamawy
+More About Dr. Hamawy

 Dr. Hamawy is a facial plastic surgeon who performs advanced facial procedures such rhinoplasty, facelift, necklift, blepharoplasty and fat transfer.
 Hamawy has years of experience as a facial plastic surgeon and is an international speaker and an instructor at the Annual Dallas Rhinoplasty Symposium.
 Contact us now to schedule your private consultation.